Sifchain/sif-apis/README.md

 http://localhost:8080/docs
 ```

 or select the host you want in the Swagger UI.
 If you have issues, make sure the port 8080 is accessible

+-----That's it! :D----
 Get the knowledge from the Sifchain Gods:crystal_ball: